sinhasagar507/house-price-prediction/README.md

 # Project
-House Price Prediction using Machine Learning
+House Price Prediction using Machine Learning.
+The work is a modification of the

 ## Setup
 1. Set up a virtual environment using [virtualenv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) or [conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) and add <code>Python>=3.1.0</code> as your interpreter.
 If using <code>conda</code> then perform <code>conda install pip</code> for effective package management.